Juan Miguel Zubiri

-Personal life
+Early life

-Zubiri was born in Makati, Philippines to a Negrense father of Spanish Basque heritage, Jose Maria Rubin Zubiri Jr. from Kabankalan City and a Bicolana mother, Maria Victoria Ocampo Fernandez of Libon, Albay who was raised in the province of Bukidnon in Mindanao.
+Juan Miguel Fernandez Zubiri was born on April 13, 1969, in Makati, Philippines, to a Negrense father of Spanish Basque heritage, Jose Maria Rubin Zubiri Jr. from Kabankalan in the province of Negros Occidental and a mother, Maria Victoria Ocampo Fernandez of Libon, Albay, who was raised in the province of Bukidnon in Northern Mindanao.
 He speaks Cebuano, Tagalog, English, and his father's native Hiligaynon.
-His father Jose Maria is the incumbent Bukidnon provincial governor.
+His father, Jose Maria, is the former governor of Bukidnon.